rien/reStream/README.md

 - ffmpeg (with ffplay)
 - ssh
 - Video4Linux loopback kernel module if you want to use `--webcam`
+- netcat if you want to use `--unsecure-connection`

 On your **reMarkable** you need the `restream` binary (see [installation instructions](#installation)).

 ### Video4Linux Loopback

 To set your remarkable as a webcam we need to be able to fake one.
-This is where the Video4Linux loopback kernel module comes into play.
+This is where the Video4Linux Loopback kernel module comes into play.
 We need both the dkms and util packages.
 On Ubuntu you need to install:

 ```
 apt install v4l2loopback-utils v4l2loopback-dkms